brittwoodard/jekyll-base/_posts/2023-03-29-sample-event-4.md

 categories:
   - Yoga
   - Workshop
+city: Paris
 featured_image: https://source.unsplash.com/N21356amsyw
 seo:
-  title: Discover the Inner Light Within: Exploring the Foundations of Yoga Asana
+  title: Discover the Inner Light Within, Exploring the Foundations of Yoga Asana
   description: Are you new to yoga, or looking to deepen your practice?
 Join us for our upcoming yoga foundations workshop, where we'll explore the fundamental principles of this ancient practice.
   social_image: https://source.unsplash.com/N21356amsyw
   twitter_card: https://source.unsplash.com/N21356amsyw